MatthiasEschhold/hexacleanws/tutorial/docs/lab5/lab5.md

-# Lab 5: Growing Domain Part 2
+# The Domain Grows Part II

 ## Slicing Use Cases with the Interface Segregation Principle